cchwala/cchwala.github.io/index.md

 ## Research

  My main research field is remote sensing and hydrometeorology.
 I focus on improving rainfall observations by using new opportunistic sensors and via the combination of rainfall sensors.
-I also
+I combine these efforts with performing hydrological simulations for flood events in small complex catchments and support this research with dedicated field measurements campaigns.